amouniverso/ie-activex-voicerec/README.md

 startRecording() - starts sampling an audio data to a memory buffer, returns nothing.

-stopRecording() - stops sampling an audio data, generate a virtual wav file and convert it to base64 encoding;
+stopRecording() - stops sampling an audio data, generate a virtual wav file and converts it to base64 encoding;

 JS Example (see testBase64.html):
 ``` html